cse110-fa22-group13/cse110-fa22-group13/specs/adrs/toolsADR.md

 * Planning: Miro
 * Application type: CRUD Web App
 * Diagramming: With draw.io vscode extension
-* Packager: Wrap our webapp as a binary in electron.js
-    * Put together a small team to look into electron
+* Using local storage
+* Electron as packager
+    * Decided to not use it, just using local storage instead
 * Testing Tool: Jest

 * NO FRAMEWORKS ALLOWED --> Packager instead